ARTICLES

 These endearing varieties provide some midnight magic!

-By: THURSD. | 06-04-2024 | 5 min read
+By: THURSD. | 22-10-2025 | 5 min read

 Eight Flowers That Bloom at Night

 Imagine going out to clear skies and watching a glowing moon enlighten your outdoor plants...
 Sounds amazing, right?
-Consider silvery-white foliage that catches the moonlight, as well as blooms that are hidden until the moon is high in the sky.
+Consider silvery-white foliage that catches the moonlight, as well as flowers that are hidden until the moon is high in the sky.
 As a fun fact, these night-flowering plants have evolved over millions of years to be timed with the night/day cycle to open only at night.
 They do this because night-flying insects mostly pollinate them.

 One such insect is the hawk moth!
-On the other hand, the flowers are sensitive to small changes in light so they are open when these insects are out in the evening.
-That said, here are eight flowers that bloom at night to beautify your darkened garden!
+On the other hand, the flowers are sensitive to small changes in light, so they are open when these insects are out in the evening.
+That said, here are eight flowers that bloom at night to beautify your darkened garden.

 1. Moonflower (Ipomoea Alba)

 The moonflower is the nighttime sister to the beautiful morning glory, only it comes alive under the evening stars.
-These creamy white blooms open in the evening and only stay in bloom at night.
-Flower lovers express how much they like moonflowers in their nighttime patios because of their delicate shape and how they drape around a garden.
+These creamy white flowers open in the evening and only stay in bloom at night.
+Flower lovers express how much they like moonflowers in their nighttime patios because of their shape and how they drape around a garden.
 They are very lovely and their one-of-a-kindness further adds to their attractiveness.

 Moonflower is one of the most beautiful flowers that bloom at night